Two amateur chefs will enter the kitchen; only one will leave victorious; both will leave with kick-ass mac and cheese.

 The instructions on the back of the pack seemed straight forward: boil 10 cups of water for 1 cup of bubbles, cook for 5 minutes.
 It sounded basically like pasta.

 Attempt One: I poured about a quarter cup of bubbles into my handy-dandy pint-size microwavable bowl(for serious, if you have a microwave, get a microwavable bowl) and filled the rest up with water.
 Then, I microwaved it on High for about 5 minutes.
-The bubbles were cooked! (you can tell that they are cooked when they have all risen to the top of the water when you open the microwave door) buuuut, they were definitely
+The bubbles were cooked! (you can tell that they are cooked when they have all risen to the top of the water when you open the microwave door) buuuut, they were definitely al dente.

 Attempt Two: I poured the same quarter cup of bubbles into my handy-dandy etc etc bowl, but this time I only filled it up about an inch and a half above the bubbles.
 The logic was that water has a crazy high heat capacity, increase the cooking rate per minute by lowering the water needing to be cooked.
 Then, I microwave it on High for 3 minutes.
 When I opened the door the water was boiling, but the bubbles were perfectly cooked.

 Perfectly cooked bubbles are important.
 If they feel starchy at all, similar to the feel of a unripened banana, then they haven't been cooked enough.
 However, if you can bite straight through the bubbles, and their consistency reminds you a lot of jello, they've been overcooked.
-You are looking for something where the outside if soft and squishy, but when you bite them they have a gum
+You are looking for something where the outside if soft and squishy, but when you bite them they have a gummy-esque texture.

 *quick cool fact (to help formatting): most tapioca pearls are made with potato or sweet potato starch.
 GASP*